 In 1977, Star Wars unleashed a brand of Hollywood blockbuster that had never been seen before.
 It wowed audiences worldwide and became a modern classic.
-Almost 40 years (and 350 films, books, TV shows, comics and videogames) later, the Star Wars galaxy holds permanent real estate in the pop cultural mass imagination.
-In anticipation of Episode VII: The Force Awakens, we’ve done some intergalactic etymology to discover the origins of the character names, cultures and languages from that very familiar galaxy far, far away, as well as offer a deep dive into Star Wars language.
+More than 40 years (and 350 films, books, TV shows, comics and video games) later, the Star Wars galaxy holds permanent real estate in the pop cultural mass imagination.
+In honor of the franchise’s continued popularity, we’ve done some intergalactic etymology to discover the origins of the character names and cultures from that very familiar galaxy far, far away, as well as offer a deep dive into Star Wars language.

 Tying these disparate cultural elements together is the work of mythologist Joseph Campbell, whose book, The Hero with the Thousand Faces, claims that all cultures throughout time have told and retold the same essential myths.
 Reading Campbell’s book helped Lucas build his characters and story on time-tested archetypes and mythic structures.
 With Star Wars, Lucas set out to retell the timeless “hero’s journey” myth, but in a very new way.